-Wix, Weebly or SquareSpace: Which is the best solution for small businesses and entrepreneurs?
+Wix vs. SquareSpace vs. Weebly: Which is the best website solution for small businesses and entrepreneurs?
 Each has a multitude of strengths, but they all have a few weaknesses to consider, too.
-The right choice for you depends on your web design proficiency and expectations in a web design platform.
+The right choice for you depends on your web design proficiency, expectations, and business type.

 For small business marketers and owners, one of your most important assets is your website.
 However, one of the most difficult assets to acquire is… your website.

 Thankfully, there are three very good solutions you can leverage to build a great looking website in as short a time as a few hours: Wix, Squarespace, and Weebly.
 These three website building tools are very popular, according to Google: